 In its early phase the Orlando team created a new SGML application for encoding the text it was to produce.
-To produce the Orlando history, it created four main document type definitions (DTDs) or tagsets (currently in process of conversion to RelaxNG schemas).
-These structure our information and embody our literary theory.
+To produce the Orlando history, it created four main document type definitions (DTDs) or tag sets (which have now been converted to RelaxNG schemas).
+These schemas structure our information and embody our literary theory.
 They are the key connection between the literary and the computing in Orlando.
 Their distinctive feature is their relative emphasis on “semantic” or “content” tags.
 Produced in extensive analysis involving the literary and computing members of the Orlando Project team, the tagsets are the key connections between the literary and the computing sides of Orlando.

-The Life DTD has a fairly regulatory, hierarchical structure.
+The Life schema has a fairly regulatory, hierarchical structure.
 It structures documents using sixteen major semantic categories of information marked by tags.

 Many of these tags have unique subtags, such as award and instructor (under education), or geographical heritage and religious denomination (under cultural formation), and/or attributes, such as institution level (on school), or relation to (on location).

-The Writing DTD also defines additional interpretive tags nested within tags in the three major semantic categories.
+The Writing schema also defines additional interpretive tags nested within tags in the three major semantic categories.

-The Writing DTD makes extensive use of inclusions to allow all the tags from any of the three major semantic categories to be used within another one.
-And, like the semantic tags in the Life DTD, many of the Writing tags have unique attributes (such as, on the intertextuality tag, intertext type or gender of author).
+The Writing schema makes extensive use of inclusions to allow all the tags from any of the three major semantic categories to be used within another one.
+And, like the semantic tags in the Life schema, many of the Writing tags have unique attributes (such as, on the intertextuality tag, intertext type or gender of author).